 In order to progress to Final Year of the B.Comm., selected students must successfully complete all modules taken abroad (as well as, if applicable, meeting all the requirements of any internship).
 30 ECTS per semester are awarded for successfully completed studies abroad, based on the modules approved in advance in the Learning Agreement.

 Further details can be found on the School of Business website.

 Law students should visit the Erasmus page of the Law School, where the mechanisms for study abroad are explained in full.

 Science (BSc) students can study abroad for a semester or a year, and will select relevant courses that amount to the equivalent of 30 ECTS (semester) or 60 ECTS (year).
-This selection process is done in conjunction with their NUI Galway course directors, with assistance from the host institution where appropriate.
-The grades achieved by the student at the host institution are returned to NUI Galway and these are used to calculate an overall year’s grade for the student.
-Their final BSc transcript is issued by NUI Galway and indicates that a period of study abroad was part of the student's programme.
+This selection process is done in conjunction with their University of Galway course directors, with assistance from the host institution where appropriate.
+The grades achieved by the student at the host institution are returned to University of Galway and these are used to calculate an overall year’s grade for the student.
+Their final BSc transcript is issued by University of Galway and indicates that a period of study abroad was part of the student's programme.

 What happens if I don't pass my courses abroad?

 There can be serious academic and financial consequences to failing your year or semester abroad.
 Where the credit deficiency is small, it may be possible to compensate by doing a project or essay assigned by your academic coordinator.
 However, the facility for doing this type of “make-up” work is at the discretion of the academic coordinator and the relevant College.
 You may be required to take the repeat examinations of the host university.
 An overall fail result can lead to students being required to retake the year at University of Galway and pay the repeat fee, in which case they will no longer be eligible for an “International” degree; they can also be asked to repay the Erasmus grant or part thereof.